 Studenica Monastery is one of the largest and richest Serbian Orthodox monasteries, best known for its collection of 13th- and 14th-century Byzantine-style frescoes.

-The monastery was the cultural and spiritual centre of the mediaeval Serbia.
+Its typical Rascian architectural style has a mix of Romanesque and Byzantine elements.
+Its fortified walls encompass three churches, made out of marble.
+The monastery was the cultural and spiritual centre of medieval Serbia and holds the remains of its earliest rulers.
 It produced the Studenica Typicon, the first book of literature in Serbian.

 None of that awaits at Studenica.
 It's a little more remote, uphill on a winding road through the pretty mountains that also are a Unesco Biosphere Reserve.
 I ended up at the backside of the monastery, where I took the last parking spot among 8 or so.
 The monastery is fully surrounded by a stone wall, including a tower and two gates.